AmpersandJS/amp/modules/filter/doc.md

 Looks through each value in the collection, returning an array of all the values that pass the truth test function you pass in.
+Alternatively you can pass in an attributeObject to use for truth testing.